NCI-Agency/anet/docs/User_Workflows_and_Documentation.md

 ![Unsubscribe](images/unsubscribe.png)

 and clicking on it will unsubscribe you from that object.
-You can also go to your own details page and view all your subscriptions from there, where your can also unsubscribe from each object.
-On the home page, your update feed is shown.
-There you can also unsubscribe from objects you are no longer interested in.
+Under **My Work** in the navigation menu you find an entry **My Subscriptions**.
+Clicking on it shows you a page with two tables: your update feed (*My Subscription Updates*) and your subscriptions (*My Subscriptions*).
+You can browse through both tables; they also have a clickable icon to unsubscribe from objects you are no longer interested in.

 Note that subscriptions are linked to your *position*, so if somebody else takes over your position, they will 'inherit' your subscriptions.
 Think of it as a good way to transfer knowledge of which objects are of specific interest for a person in that position.